Camera Equipment

 Sony

-If you want to save some money on the lens and want better close focus of only 60cm then the Tamron 150-500mm f/5-6.7 Di III VXD G2 will be a great choice.
+If you want to save some money on the lens and want better close focus of only 60cm then the Tamron 150-500mm f/5-6.7 Di III VXD G2 could be an option.

 Nikon

 Their best new mirrorless is the Nikon Z9 and the Z8.
-I would use it with the compact and light weight NIKKOR Z 600mm f/6.3 VR S or the heavier Nikon Z 180-600mm VR.
-Both are new for 2023.
-In the past the Nikon D500 + 300mm was a very popular combo and could be a great budget option if you can get hold of a used kit.Fujifilm
+I would use the Z8 with the compact and light weight NIKKOR Z 600mm f/6.3 VR S. The heavier but more versatile Nikon Z 180-600mm VR could also be an option.

 Many switched to Olympus for the quality, light weight and portability with comparably small lenses and cameras.
-Those who got tired of lugging large lenses or needed the most compact form factor often went for the very good Olympus OM-D E-M1 Mark III + M.ZUIKO DIGITAL ED 300mm F4 IS PRO at only 1850g together.
+Those who got tired of lugging large lenses or needed the most compact form factor often went for the very good OM-1 Mark II + M.ZUIKO DIGITAL ED 300mm F4 IS PRO at only 1850g together.
 With the Micro Four Thirds-camera sensor this lens becomes a 600mmm in a 35mm equivalent (similar to the Canon 100-400mm).
 Note however that OM-system cameras have a much smaller sensor which brings higher levels of noise as well as having less bokeh of comparable lenses.
-Their latest high-end camera is the Olympus OM-1 and the ultimate bird lens is their M.Zuiko 150-400mm F4.5 TC1.25x IS PRO These two lenses has great image quality with a fixed aperture, but relatively expensive, especially the zoom lens.
+Their latest high-end camera + lens combo is the OM-1 Mark II and the M.Zuiko 150-400mm F4.5 TC1.25x IS PRO which gives you a much better reach, but again weighs more.

 The ultimate setup